 All about Tango Passion

-What is different about learning Tango with me?
+What is different about learning Tango with us?

-My primary aim is to demystify the dance.
+Our primary aim is to demystify the dance.
 Most new students want to learn quickly so that they can take part in the Tango community and enjoy themselves; I help you to do this by focussing on the natural aspects of learning that you can relate to as an individual.
 Tango has been evolving since it began, and it will continue to do so because the human imagination is what moulds it.
-My own experiences of learning from different teachers who all promote specific Tango styles have lead me to discover that there are certain basic principles which are common to all.
+Our own experiences of learning from different teachers who all promote specific Tango styles have lead me to discover that there are certain basic principles which are common to all.
 The good teachers recognise this, but unfortunately there are teachers who don’t and simply repeat the old mantras, in a parrot fashion, without truly comprehending the reasons behind what they are teaching.
-I believe that teaching Tango requires more depth than this, and I aim to provide that.
-I teach in a Holistic manner for a reason.
-It means that not only do I teach the physical steps, but I also provide an environment in which you are able to move your focus, your mind and your body as naturally as nature intended.
+We believe that teaching Tango requires more depth than this, and We aim to provide that.
+We teach in a Holistic manner for a reason.
+It means that not only do We teach the physical steps, but also provide an environment in which you are able to move your focus, your mind and your body as naturally as nature intended.

 I was recently reminded that I have been dancing for over 10 years.
 That is 10 years of dancing, both as a student and as a teacher; experiencing the good, the bad and the ugly.
 In that time, and from my own experiences as a student, I have developed what I consider to be a sensitive and flexible approach towards teaching Tango.
 Many teachers insist that their way is the only way, and that their students must repeat their mantras blindly; my aim however, is to develop your true understanding.
 I have come to some personal conclusions about dancing and teaching Tango which have evolved over the past 10 years, and I would like to share them with you here.